 The Impacts of Climate Change on Southend

-In 2010 we carried out a Local Climate Impacts Profile ('LCLIP') to find out the effects that climate change could have throughout Southend.
+In 2010 we carried out a Local Climate Impacts Profile ('LCLIP') to find out the effects that climate change could have on Southend.

-The LCLIP found that the Borough is likely to be affected by having:
+The LCLIP found that the Borough is likely to feel the effect of:

 This helped us to identify 5 priority actions to reduce the most serious threats to the Borough:

-by making sure that new buildings are built in areas where flood risk is reduced
+- by making sure that new builds are in low flood risk areas

-and make sure that this can cope with rising temperatures
+- and make sure that it can cope with rising temperatures

-make sure that this is resilient against extreme weather, such as storms, floods or droughts
+- make sure that this is resilient against extreme weather

-make sure that it takes into account changing demand for energy, water use, travel and consumption.
+- make sure that it takes into account changing demand for energy, water and travel.

-through making better use of weather forecasts to better prepare for extreme weather
+- through making use of weather forecasts to better prepare for extreme weather

-by creating plans that reduce the impact on and to continually care for the most vulnerable groups in society during heat-waves and floods
+- by creating plans that reduce the impact on the most vulnerable groups in society during heat-waves and floods

-by developing business plans based on high-quality climate risk information, so businesses can cope better with disruptions to their supply chains and damage to their assets.
+- by developing business plans based on high-quality climate risk information.
+So businesses can cope better with disruption to their supply chains and damage to their assets.